 For questions regarding program accreditation and licensure, please contact the Provost's Office.

 The University of Redlands takes the protection of copyrights very seriously.
 Copies of the University’s policies and information about the various civil and criminal penalties for violation of federal copyright laws can be found here.

 This policy statement is intended to provide guidance in the acceptable use of information technology resources.
 Each member of the University community must assume responsibility for his or her own behavior while utilizing these resources and should accept that the same ethical behavior that guides in our non-computing environments should also serve as a guide in our computing and networking environment.
 The full policy can be found here.

-We have over 125 clubs and organizations, major speakers, newspaper, radio station, and yearbook and over 450 events (mostly student organized) per year, a local only Greek system involving about 28% of the students, quantities of fine arts events, as well as tremendous opportunities in the area of diversity and inclusion.
+We have over 105 clubs and organizations, major speakers, newspaper, radio station, and over 450 events (mostly student-organized) per year, a local-only Greek system involving about 28% of the students, quantities of fine arts events, as well as tremendous opportunities in the area of diversity and inclusion.
 The Athletic teams compete at championship levels regularly and always with a considerable cadre of maroon and grey supporters.
-Over 26% of our students are scholar athletes, which means they achieve a 3.5 or higher along with an active involvement in their sport.
+Over 26% of our students are scholar-athletes, which means they achieve a 3.5 or higher along with active involvement in their sport.
 Many students are involved in intramurals, outdoor programs, and club sports as well.
 More information on student activities can be found on the Student Affairs website.

 Our graduates are on the move.
 Learn more at: Student Outcomes.

 More general information and publicly-reported educational statistics for the University of Redlands may be accessed via the College Navigator.